About the Torstenson Lecture Series

 Torstenson’s sabbatical to Scandinavia led to the development of the Scandinavian Urban Studies Term, or “SUST,” the second program of HECUA.

 Today, the legacy of Joel Torstenson lives on through the sociology and metro-urban studies majors, the Strommen Center for Meaningful Work, HECUA, and the college-wide “Engaging Minneapolis” requirement.
-Indeed, the fingerprint of Joel Torstenson will be a permanent marking at Augsburg College for generations to come.
+Indeed, the fingerprint of Joel Torstenson will be a permanent marking at Augsburg University for generations to come.

 In his pursuit of racial justice and human rights, these programs provided a natural foundation for urban studies, which surfaced 20 years later.
 “The more we became involved in urban affairs, the more we began to ask the question—what is the appropriate role of a liberal arts college located at the center of an exploding metropolis?”